-If the initial documentation does not provide enough information to accommodations, the Disability Access Coordinator (DAC) has the discretion to require additional documentation.
+Although documentation of a disability is required, a more critical factor in establishing eligibility for accommodations is the student's description of challenge presented by the disability in the academic environment.
+The Accommodation Request form provides an opportunity for the student to describe those challenges.
+If the initial documentation does not provide enough information to determine the extent of the disability and reasonable accommodations, the Disability Access Coordinator (DAC) has the discretion to require additional documentation.
 Students are responsible for the costs related to obtaining documentation.